ICTU/quality-time/components/server/README.md

 ### Sources

-The `sources` part of the data model is an object where the keys are the source types and the values are objects describing the source.
-Sources have the following meta model:
+The `sources` part of the data model is a dictionary that describes all supported source types.
+The keys are the source type names.
+The values are objects describing the source type.
+All source types have the following meta model:

 ```python
 class Source(DescribedModel):